CATCH in motion

 Shannon works in a collaborative effort with members of the community to provide leadership in health and wellness education by promoting prevention-oriented programs and services.
-Shannon provided the Comprehensive Approach to Child Heath Program, (CATCH) in Motion, in 33 schools in the Concho Valley from 2007-2010.
-The CATCH® in Motion program brought education on healthy eating and increased physical activity to youth grades K-5, their parents, as well as food service workers, classroom teachers and PE teachers.
-The program was funded through a grant from the U.S. Department of Education’s Carol M. White Physical Education Program and provided training and curriculum which incorporate nutrition instruction and increased physical activity at home and school.
-Area school districts adopted the program to meet the Texas state standards and the program has continued to serve those schools beyond the grant-funded years.
+Shannon provided the Comprehensive Approach to Child Heath Program (CATCH®) in Motion, in 33 schools in the Concho Valley from 2007-2010.
+The CATCH in Motion program brought education on healthy eating and increased physical activity to youth grades K-5, their parents, food service workers, classroom teachers, and PE teachers.
+The program was funded through a grant from the U.S. Department of Education's Carol M. White Physical Education Program and provided training and curriculum incorporating nutrition instruction and increased physical activity at home and school.
+Area school districts adopted the program to meet the Texas state standards, and the program has continued to serve those schools beyond the grant-funded years.

-To continue those efforts, Shannon Medical Center partners with San Angelo Independent School District to sponsor Kids’ Marathon every spring.
-This year’s event will take place Thursday, April 6, from 5:30 pm- 7:00 pm at San Angelo Stadium.
+To continue those efforts, Shannon Medical Center partners with San Angelo Independent School District to sponsor the Kids' Marathon every spring.